mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/4-operators-and-functions.md

 The four lines of code above contain four kinds of code:

 1. Numbers        `15, 26, 2.33 and 55`
 2. Variables    `x`
 3. Operators    `=, +, * and /`
 4. Functions    `math.sin(), math.sqrt(), math.tan() and math.log()`

 Numbers and variables are well behind us now.
 Arithmetic operators should be familiar from everyday life, Python uses them in the same way as you used to during math classes.
 Python comes with a limited amount of arithmetic operators and they are always positioned between two variables or constants (a constant is a fixed number).
 The function first signifies that we have imported math at the top of our code, using "import math", and then call a function that is within the math module called "sin()".
 Thus we write: math.sin(value).

 <img src="{{ site.baseurl }}/images/primer-operators.svg">{: .img-center  width="95%"}

-## 4.2 Careful…
+## 4.2 Careful...

 One thing to watch out for is operator precedence.
 As you will remember from math classes, the addition and the multiplication operator have a different precedence.
 If you see an equation like this: